 For a more personal insight into what 194 SB experienced during the 21-22 March, see the private letter dated 7 December 1919 to BSM John Kennelly from his former Commanding Officer in 194 SB who had recommended him for the Military Cross (MC) for his part in these events.
 The whole of the letter is reproduced HERE (5 pages) as it contains some interesting background to the events and personnel involved not mentioned elsewhere.

-The part that BSM John Kennelly played during the 21-22 March resulted in him being recommended for the Military Cross (MC)(see HERE) and the French Medaille d’Honneur(see HERE & HERE) but, although neither of these were awarded, he did receive the Meritorious Service Medal (MSM)(2,23), and a Mention in Despatches (MiD)(2,23a & HERE & HERE) for his efforts those days and nights.
+The part that BSM John Kennelly played during the 21-22 March resulted in him being recommended for the Military Cross (MC)(see HERE) and the French Medaille d’Honneur(see HERE & HERE) but, although neither of these was awarded, he did receive the Meritorious Service Medal (MSM)(2,23), and a Mention in Despatches (MiD)(2,23a & HERE & HERE) for his efforts those days and nights.
 His award of the MSM and the MiD are also referred to in his former OC’s 5-page post-war letter, a copy of which can be found HERE.